Victim of fatal road rage shooting was deaf, killed after 'honking incident'

 He died at the scene from injuries consistent with a gunshot wound, along with injuries from being ejected from the car.

-State police say before the crash, it was alleged that shots were being fired from inside a vehicle toward the car that was found in the pond.
-Officers also located bullet holes in the side of the car.
+“When deaf people meet deaf people, you click instantaneously, because you have similar lives, but Ryan just connected with everyone, he was a beautiful soul,” Drew Hawkins said about his brother.

+His sister, Paige Hawkins, echoed that same sentiment, saying her brother was a light in her life.

 Ryan Hawkins attended the Indiana School for the Deaf, his brother, Drew Hawkins, said.
-He went on to attend Gallaudet University, which is the only private federally chartered university for the education of the deaf and hard of hearing in the U.S.
+He went on to attend Gallaudet University, which is the only liberal arts university for deaf and hard of hearing students internationally.

+“Gallaudet University is saddened by the untimely passing of Ryan Hawkins, a 2013 graduate,” the university said in a statement.
+“Mr. Hawkins was an active and involved student and a loyal alumnus.
+His sister is an alumna, and his brother is a current student.
+We mourn with his family, and wish them peace and comfort.”